Ojai, California

-Ojai (/ˈoʊhaɪ/ OH-hy; Chumash: ’Awhaỳ) is a city in Ventura County, California.
+Ojai (/ˈoʊhaɪ/ OH-hy; Ventureño: ’Awhay̓) is a city in Ventura County, California.
 Located in the Ojai Valley, it is northwest of Los Angeles and east of Santa Barbara.
 The valley is part of the east–west trending Western Transverse Ranges and is about 10 mi long by 3 mi wide and divided into a lower and an upper valley, each of similar size, surrounded by hills and mountains.
 To the north, the Ojai Valley is bordered by the Los Padres National Forest.

 The population was 7,637 at the 2020 census, up from 7,461 at the 2010 census.

 Ojai is known for its boutique hotels, recreation opportunities, hiking, and farmers' market of local organic agriculture.
 It has small businesses specializing in local and ecologically friendly art, design, and home improvement.
 Chain stores are prohibited by city ordinance to encourage local small business development and retain the town's character.

-The name Ojai is derived from the Mexican-era Rancho Ojai, which in turn took its name from the Ventureño Chumash word Awha'y, meaning "Moon".
+The name Ojai is derived from the Mexican-era Rancho Ojai, which in turn took its name from the Ventureño Chumash word ’awhay̓, meaning "Moon".
 The city's self-styled nickname is "Shangri-La" referencing the natural environment of this health and spirituality-focused region as well as the mystical sanctuary of the 1937 film adaptation of James Hilton's novel Lost Horizon.

 History

 Chumash

 Ojai sits on what used to be a territory of the Chumash, a Native American people who inhabited the central and southern coastal regions of California, but what is now Morro Bay in the north to Malibu in the south and the Channel Islands.
 Before the arrival of European settlers, at least 10,000 Chumash people lived in over 150 independent villages, speaking variations of the same language.
 Starting in 1769, Spanish soldiers and missionaries arrived to colonize the California coast, Christianize the native population, found military presidios and relocate Chumash people from their villages into Spanish missions.

 Due to violence and imported disease, Chumash people died at devastating rates under Spanish rule.
 According to George Tinker, a Native Scholar, “The Native American population of coastal population was reduced by some 90 percent during seventy years under the sole proprietorship of Serra’s mission system.”
-Whether due to Spanish rule or as part of the California Genocide under the land's eventual control by the United States, by 1900, the Chumash population had declined to just 200, while current estimates of Chumash people today range from 2,000 to 5,000.
+The Chumash population had declined to about 200 by the year 1900 due to a combination of disease and violence, sometimes controversially called the California Genocide.
+Current estimates of Chumash population today range from 2,000 to 5,000.

-The name Ojai is derived from the Ventureño Chumash word ʼawha'y meaning "moon."
+The name Ojai is derived from the Ventureño Chumash word ʼawhay̓, meaning "moon."
 A 1905 book on place names in the United States records the name Ojai as being derived from an Indigenous word meaning "nest", though the specific Indigenous language is not identified.